YellowUmbrellaDev/habitica-discord-bot/README.md

 # Habitica dicord bot

-A discord bot that listens for [Habitica](https://habitica.com) webhooks and sends the info to a discord chanel
+A discord bot that listens for [Habitica](https://habitica.com) webhooks and sends the info to a discord channel

 # Installation and usage